python-ellar/ellar/docs/overview/exception_handling.md

 You can set any code valid as defined [in the specification](https://tools.ietf.org/html/rfc6455#section-7.4.1).

 ## **APIException**
-As stated earlier, its an exception type for typical REST API based application.
-Its gives more concept to error and provides a simple interface for creating other custom exception need in your application.
+It is a type of exception for REST API based applications.
+It gives more concept to error and provides a simple interface for creating other custom exception needs in your application without having to create an extra exception handler.

 For example,